Vadym79/amazon-bedrock-agentcore-demos/amazon-agentcore-runtime-to-gateway-demo/README.md

 ## Example of how to run deploy and invoke Amazon Bedrock [AgentCore Runtime](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/agents-tools-runtime.html)

-In this example I use [Strands Agents](https://strandsagents.com/latest/) talking to the CoreAgent Gateway.
+In this example I use [Strands Agents](https://strandsagents.com/latest/) talking to the AgentCore Gateway.

 ## Prerequisites: